Leo Varadkar: Minister for Social Protection (2016–2017)

-Taoiseach (2017–2020)
+First term as Taoiseach (2017–2020)

 2017

 On 2 June 2017, Varadkar was elected leader of Fine Gael, defeating Simon Coveney.
 Although Coveney had the support of more Fine Gael members than Varadkar, the electoral college system more strongly weighted the votes of the party's parliamentarians, with these strongly backing Varadkar.

 Like Enda Kenny's second term, Varadkar relied upon the support of Independents and the abstention of Fianna Fáil TDs to support his bid for Taoiseach.
 On 14 June 2017, he was elected as Taoiseach in a 57–50 vote with 47 abstentions.
 He became Ireland's first openly gay Taoiseach, as well as the youngest; however, he is not the youngest head of an Irish government, as both Éamon de Valera and Michael Collins were younger on assuming their respective offices in revolutionary governments prior to the establishment of the state.
 He is also the first head of government who is of half-Indian descent.
 It was also the first time that one Fine Gael Taoiseach was succeeded by another.

 One of Varadkar's first acts as Taoiseach was to announce a referendum on abortion for 2018.
-He said that the government would also lay out a road map for achieving a low carbon economy.
+He said that the government would also lay out a road map for achieving a low-carbon economy.